 What to Do If Sensitive Information Has Been Breached

 U.S. Bank will never ask for your user ID, password or other sensitive information in an email.
-If you have given out your information, call the U.S. Bank Fraud Liaison Center at (877) 595-6256 to discuss it immediately.
+If you have disseminated personal information to an unauthorized source, call the U.S. Bank Fraud Liaison Center at (877) 595-6256 to discuss it immediately.